 The typical version of these emergency blankets is cheap or flimsy, which won’t be very helpful when it tears.
 Many of them will not re-pack either.
 Today, we again feature a blanket by Lifeheat.

 The Lifeheat blanket is a heavy grade: 3 plies, 2.5 mils, to be exact.
 It is strong enough that two people can carry out a third using it as a makeshift stretcher!
 Size comes in at a whopping 72″ x 48″ yet packed, it’s only 3″ x 5″ with about an inch of thickness.
 The weight of this item is a mere 140 grams!
 It reflects up to 97% of body heat.
 It makes for an outstanding piece of kit to carry.
 Get one while you can.
-Otherwise, keep checking back if out of stock – it’s well worth your time!
+Otherwise, keep checking back if the Life blanket is not in stock – it’s well worth your time!

 Use promo code "Bushlife10" at checkout to save 10%